tommyp/tommyp.org/src/content/blog/everybody-in-the-place.md

 ## Honourable mentions

 - 🎮 Indiana Jones and The Great Circle was delightful from start to finish.
 It's got some issues with cameras and pathfinding, but that's common with AAA games these days.
-There's also lots of to enjoy like whacking Nazis in the nads with guitars, [Troy Baker's voice](https://www.bbc.co.uk/news/articles/cn08epwy152o), intricately detailed locations all around the globe, and most surprisingly, it's a first person game where you barely fire a gun.
+There's also lots of to enjoy, like whacking Nazis in the nads with guitars, [Troy Baker's voice](https://www.bbc.co.uk/news/articles/cn08epwy152o), intricately detailed locations all around the globe, and most surprisingly, it's a first person game where you barely fire a gun.
 - 🎧 [What Did You Do Yesterday?](https://open.spotify.com/show/62lFI5XAYb68cSOcOWnDI9) has been a nice new bit of background chatter between comedians.
 - 📺 [The Rehearsal](https://www.youtube.com/watch?v=2fjPFt8cpic) was fantastically weird, and my first experience of Nathan Fielder.
 We'll definitely be watching Nathan For You very soon.
 - 📺 [Fantasmas](https://www.youtube.com/watch?v=0Hy1q_YIAL4) is another weird watch this week.
 The dialogue, sets, and plots, are so bizarre and I love it.
 It's been a weird week of TV I guess?